 Rehearsals began on September 10th.
 The weekly rehearsal schedule will have different grades called on different days of the week, from dismissal to 5pm:

 Eighth grade: Mondays and Fridays

 This schedule will help parents consistently plan after school care and allow students to participate in athletics on the days they are not in rehearsal.
 Students can also register for YAP child care for days when their child is not in rehearsal.

-The deadline to register is Thursday, September 10th.
+The deadline to register was Thursday, September 10th.

 The process will run through November 24th and a filmed performance will be available this fall.

-This fall opens up some new possibilities for the sixth, seventh and eighth grade music ensembles.
+This year opens up some new possibilities for the sixth, seventh and eighth grade music ensembles.
 G-Notes, Percussion Ensemble, Choruses, and Band have historically met before 3:30pm.
-This fall, students in grades six, seven, and eight can participate by Zooming in from home, and rehearsals will begin at 5:30pm.
+This year, students in grades six, seven, and eight can participate by Zooming in from home, and rehearsals will begin at 5:30pm.
 This scheduling will allow the maximum number of students to participate safely.

 Families of students in grades six through eight will receive information on registering for these ensembles during the first week of school.
 More information is here.

 Gordon has a number of affinity groups and interest groups for students, including Common Ground, Latinos Unidos for Latinx students, two programs for students who speak Spanish at home, and a Gender and Sexuality Alliance for LGBTQ students and allies.
-This fall, the Middle School will launch a new group for white students to discuss topics of race, privilege and systemic inequality.
+The Middle School has also launched a new group for white students to discuss topics of race, privilege and systemic inequality.